vvvv666/greenfield-docs/src/docs/greenfield-blockchain/overview.md

 Validator election and governance are managed through a [proposal-vote mechanism](modules/governance.md), following the governance module of Cosmos SDK.
 Greenfield's validators produce blocks every **2 seconds**.

 As for the blockchain's native token, **BNB** serves as both gas and governance token.
-The initial BNB is locked on Binance Smart Chain (BSC) and subsequently re-minted on Greenfield.
+The initial BNB is locked on BNB Smart Chain (BSC) and subsequently re-minted on Greenfield.
 Cross-chain communication enables smooth flow of BNB and data operation primitives between Greenfield and BSC.
 The total circulation of BNB remains unaffected and will continue moving along the BNB Beacon Chain, BSC, and Greenfield.